LEIC-ES-2024-25/2LEIC02T3/README.md

 Welcome to the documentation pages of _FEUP-COINS_!

-This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _[your product name]_, from high-level vision to low-level implementation decisions.
+This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _FEUP-COINS_, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)